For updated details regarding Hairstylist , please review the ITA Accredited program profiles.

 The work-based training totals 3150 hours.
 Based on a 30-hour work week this involves 105 weeks of training.

-Note: Due to the Pan-Canadian Harmonization initiative the changes to this program will be effective April 1, 2021.
+Note: Due to the Pan-Canadian Harmonization initiative the changes to this program were effective April 1, 2021.
 For details please view OPSN 2020 008

 - English 10